 - If you require a follow-up appointment this will be made before you leave the clinic.
 If it is ok with you a letter will be sent to your referring doctor with an update on your condition.

 Outpatient Clinic Times

 Our clinics are accessible by appointment only.
-You will need to be referred by your general practitioner or another doctor for assessment.
+You will need to be referred by your general practitioner or another doctor for an assessment.